Part-time farmer

 during the lambing season may be a goal of some small-scale

-Raising thoughtful, responsible children that respect animals
+Raising thoughtful, responsible children who have a healthy respect for animals